chksum-rs/hash/README.md

 );
 ```

-More usage examples are available in the documentation at [docs.rs](https://docs.rs/chksum-hash).
+For more usage examples, refer to the documentation available at [docs.rs](https://docs.rs/chksum-hash).

 ## License